songyy0415/epsilon/poincare/doc/tree.md

 The `TreeStack` has a reference table, which is an array of node offsets.
 This array has a maximal size (`TreeStack::k_maxNumberOfReferences`).

-In addition, offset can be a special identifier (`TreeStack::ReferenceTable::InvalidatedOffset`), indicating the node doesn't exist anymore in the `TreeStack`.
+In addition, offset can have a special value :
+- `TreeStack::ReferenceTable::InvalidatedOffset` indicates that the node doesn't exist anymore in the `TreeStack`.
+- `TreeStack::ReferenceTable::DeletedOffset` indicates that the `TreeRef`
+has been deleted.

 Each `TreeRef` has an identifier.
 It represents the index at which the `TreeRef`'s node offset can be found in the `TreeStack`'s reference table.

-Similarly, the identifier can be special:
-- `TreeStack::ReferenceTable::NoNodeIdentifier` indicates the `TreeRef`
-doesn't point to any tree.
+Similarly, the identifier can be the special value `TreeStack::ReferenceTable::NoNodeIdentifier` to indicates that the `TreeRef` doesn't point to any tree.
-- `TreeStack::ReferenceTable::DeletedOffset` indicates the `TreeRef`
-has been deleted.

 To retrieve the node pointed by an `TreeRef`, we just return the node in the `TreeStack` at the corresponding offset.